PGScatalog/pgsc_calc/docs/how-to/prepare.rst

 -------------------------------

 .. note:: This workflow will work best with the output of an imputation server
-          like `Michigan`_ or `TopMed`_
+          like `Michigan`_ or `TopMed`_.

-.. danger:: If you'd like to input WGS genomes, some extra preprocessing steps
+          If you'd like to input WGS genomes, some extra preprocessing steps are required.
-            are required

 .. _`Michigan`: https://imputationserver.sph.umich.edu/index.html
 .. _`TopMed`: https://imputation.biodatacatalyst.nhlbi.nih.gov/